salesforce/lwc-rfcs/text/0000-light-dom.md

   In this case, item 1 will be in blue and item 2 and 3 will be in red.
 Also note that in `<x-a>`, we can write a selector of higher specificity `x-b p` to override the styles in `x-b`.

-  Light DOM components can have scoped style assigned to their content.
-Today, all styles are scoped by default.
-The compiler generates some scope attributes to the Elements in the template and attaches a style sheet to the document (or parent shadow).

   Global scoping is not supported.
 If desired, a global stylesheet can be injected manually.

 - **`this.template`**